mertvn/EMQ/README.md

 # Eroge Music Quiz

-EMQ is an [AMQ](https://animemusicquiz.com/)-clone for eroge/visual novel songs.
+EMQ is an [AMQ](https://animemusicquiz.com/)-like quiz game for eroge/visual novel songs.

 Currently running at https://emq.up.railway.app.
 ## Steps to import data